- open pit copper/gold mine

 - mine operations suspended Aug 4, 2014 due to TSF breach

 - modified mine operations restarted Aug 5, 2015

 Mine operations were restarted on August 5, 2015 following the temporary suspension of operations on August 4, 2014 due to the breach of the tailings storage facility (TSF).
-Permit amendments issued by the Ministry of Energy and Mines (MEM) and the Ministry of Environment allow the mine to proceed on a modified operation plan to process a maximum of 4 million tonnes of ore over a period of up to one year.
+Permit amendments issued by the Ministry of Energy and Mines (MEM) and the Ministry of Environment (MOE) allow the mine to proceed on a modified operation plan to process a maximum of 4 million tonnes of ore over a period of up to one year.
 During the modified operations, tailings were being stored in the Springer pit.
-Feed for the mill is being mined from the Cariboo pit and the Boundary zone underground workings with the tailings being stored in the Springer pit.
-An application submitted to the MEM in March 2016 is currently in the review process for a permit to resume normal operations and for use of the TSF when the temporary permit expires.
+Feed for the mill is being mined from the Cariboo pit and the Boundary zone underground workings.

 (1)production from August 5 to December 31, 2015

 |Gold - oz

 (2)production from January 1 to August 4, 2014